-Summer ushers in a 12-week whirlwind of summer camps with laughter and songs echoing through the trees.
+Summer ushers in a whirlwind of summer camps with laughter and songs echoing through the trees.

 A Summer Lead Camp Counselor is an important member of our field team.
-They help create magical and impactful day camps for children ages 5-12.
+They help create magical and impactful day camps for children ages 5-12 or teens 13-17.
 A Summer Lead Camp Counselor works throughout our summer camp season which runs May through August.

 As a Lead Counselor, you’ll be spending your time:

-- Leading a group of 2-3 staff members and 20-32 children in games, hikes, skill-based activities, river and creek explorations, storytelling, songs, building forts, whittling, and crafts;
+- Leading a group of 2-3 staff members and a small group of children or teens in games, hikes, skill-based activities, river and creek explorations, storytelling, songs, building forts, whittling, and crafts;

-- Mentoring and coaching Counselors, Junior Counselors, and Counselors-in-Training;
+- Mentoring and coaching Counselors and Junior Counselors;

 - Communicating with Schoolhouse staff and camp parents;

 - Modeling Schoolhouse values;